-The UCC welcomes two master’s-level internships in counseling or psychology or doctoral-level psychology or counseling practicum trainees to work with our team of multidisciplinary professionals each academic year.
+The UCC welcomes two master’s-level interns in counseling or doctoral-level psychology or counseling practicum trainees to work with our team of multidisciplinary professionals each academic year.
 At this time we do not provide practicum training for graduate students in Master’s counseling programs.

 The Mission of the UCC Training Program is to provide graduate students in mental health fields with a supervised clinical experience in a broad range of activities in preparation for careers in a university counseling center or similar setting.
 Trainees have the opportunity to learn from a diverse and multidisciplinary team of professionals who espouse a broad developmental and mentor-based training approach and use a combination of experiential, didactic, and practical training experiences to achieve training goals.
 As a result of this process, trainees develop skills, competencies, and professional identities as mental health practitioners.